-You use batteries every day.
-Tiny batteries, called button batteries, are used all around your home, from flameless candles and garage door openers to your child’s favorite toys.
+Tiny, silver-colored batteries, called button batteries, are used all around your home, from flameless candles, remote controls and garage door openers to your child’s favorite toys.
+Did you know if they find their way into your little one’s mouth, they can cause choking or burn their throat?

 Why are batteries so dangerous for children?

-While batteries are something you use every day, they can still be dangerous.
-Batteries can get stuck in your child’s esophagus, nose or ears causing burns and injuries.
+While button batteries are something you use every day, they can still be hazardous.
+These coin-sized lithium batteries can get stuck in your child’s esophagus, nose or ears causing burns and injuries.
 If the battery isn’t removed within two hours, the damage can be life-threatening.

 Batteries contain heavy metals such as: